-To integrate with GSX, you need to configure the GSX Connection settings in Jamf Pro, which involves entering GSX account information and uploading an Apple certificate.
+To integrate Jamf Pro with GSX, you must first create a GSX account and obtain a certificate from Apple.
+Then you can configure the GSX Connection settings in Jamf Pro, which involves entering GSX account information, retrieving an API token from Apple, and uploading the Apple certificate.

-You can also use Jamf Pro to test the connection and upload a renewed Apple certificate when needed.
+You can also use Jamf Pro to test the GSX connection and upload a renewed Apple certificate when needed.